Reizinixc/SagaECO/README.md

 SagaECO
 =======

 !!
-THIS IS DEV_1.0 Branch Not Master !!
+THIS IS LINUX DEV Branch Not Master Branch!!

 !!
 IF YOU GIT AND GOT BUG...
-DONT BLAME ME BECAUSE IT'S DEV VERSION !!
+DONT BLAME ME BECAUSE IT'S LINUX DEV VERSION !!

 This Server file is Emil Chronicle Online and Need Some coder to help to fix this.
-This Project is C#
+This Project is C# and Change to MONO Compiler

-I'm Upload this for need someone make the code.
+Hope It work

 (SegaMap can't compile because...
 Error	1	Source file 'Network\Client\MapClient.Item.cs' could not be found	SagaECO\SagaMap\CSC	SagaMap